ForgeRock/forgeops/etc/multi-cluster/mcs/files/README.md

-# Multi-region deployment for DS on GKE using MCS
+# Multi-cluster deployment for DS on GKE using MCS

 This document is a guide to deploy DS on multiple regions on GKE using Googles Multi-cluster Services(MCS).